 Types of bicycle theft prevention

 Not all situations require the same level of security.
 Also, there isn’t a lock in existence that a motivated person can’t get open.
 Therefore, there are many different types of locks for different situations.
-Picking the right lock should dissuade a potential thief from even trying to take your bike.
+The following offers you good talking points the next time you visit your local bike shop and the devices they carry.
+Choosing the right lock should deter a potential thief from even trying to steal your bike.

 U-Lock